davea/mqtt2homekit/README.txt

 MQTT to HomeKit
 ==================

-Transparently bridge an MQTT topic to HomeKit.
+Transparently bridge an MQTT topic tree to HomeKit.

 * Register as a HomeKit Bridge.
 * Listen for MQTT messages at `HomeKit/#`